permutationlock/cs301_fall_2021/README.md

 If you are curious as to how each example is built and cleaned you can open those script files with `nano` as well and simply read the list of commands they execute.

 When you are done, you can close the ssh session by running the command `exit`.
 This will leave the machine running and you can ssh in later.
-If you instead want to shut the machine down (all your files will be saved) you can instead run `sudo poweroff`.
+If you instead want to shut the machine down (all your files will be saved, but you will have to re-run `vagrant up` to boot up the machine again) you can instead run `sudo poweroff`.

 Some other things you might want to look at: